 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly articulates a specific, well-defined capability (verifying paper claims against raw data), explains the unique methodology (fresh cross-model reviewer to prevent confirmation bias), and provides explicit bilingual trigger terms.
-It covers all dimensions strongly with concrete actions, natural keywords, complete what/when guidance, and a distinctive niche.
+It scores highly across all dimensions with strong specificity, natural trigger coverage, completeness, and distinctiveness.

 | Dimension | Reasoning | Score |